Tracardi/tracardi/README.md

 bind: address already in use
 ```

 That means you have something running on port 80.
-Change docker-compose.yaml to map tracardi to different port.
+Change docker-compose.yaml to map
+Tracardi to different port.

 ```yaml
   tracardi: